-Jets Using ‘Fraud’ Comments As Motivation To Begin Playoffs
+Jets Using ‘Fraud’ Comments as Motivation to Begin Playoffs

 Head coach Rick Bowness says the Jets have been motivated all year to prove the team can succeed in the playoffs.

-“I felt it all year, they wanted to prove that they were better than last year… They know they have something to prove.
+“I felt it all year, they wanted to prove that they were better than last year. … They know they have something to prove.
 It didn’t sit well with them over the summer how we exited last season, so that’s a good thing.
-That was the message, really, it comes down to that, don’t go home and feel good about your season after the way we played in the playoffs, it wasn’t good enough,” head coach Rick Bowness said on April 20.
+That was the message, really, it comes down to that, don’t go home and feel good about your season after the way we played in the playoffs, it wasn’t good enough,” Bowness said on April 20.

 “Even if we hadn’t lost that series, we had to play harder.
 From the beginning of training camp, this has been a very committed group, and a tighter group, there’s no question.
 The guys we brought in have fit right in,” Bowness continued.